MechanicalRock/mechanicalrock.github.io/_posts/2024-04-03-devops-introduction.markdown

 Agile software development can be characterised by its responsiveness to change, straying away from the constraints of following a plan.
 Supported by an iterative and incremental approach, Agile methodologies emphasise collaborative flexibility to deliver value early whilst continuously adapting to evolving requirements.
 This iterative approach enables teams to frequently inspect and adapt, allowing them to respond promptly to changing market conditions, customer needs, and technological advancements.

-A 2020 "<a href="https://www.researchgate.net/publication/344434872_Comparative_Case_Study_of_Plan-Driven_and_Agile_Approaches_in_Student_Computing_Projects">Comparative Case Study of Plan-Driven and Agile Approaches in Student Computing Projects</a>" found that student projects which used the Agile methodology had better team cohesion - likely a result of the Agile methodology’s emphasis on team collaboration.
+A 2020 <a href="https://www.researchgate.net/publication/344434872_Comparative_Case_Study_of_Plan-Driven_and_Agile_Approaches_in_Student_Computing_Projects">Comparative Case Study of Plan-Driven and Agile Approaches in Student Computing Projects</a> found that student projects which used the Agile methodology had better team cohesion - likely a result of the Agile methodology’s emphasis on team collaboration.
 In terms of productivity, Agile projects were found to be more complete (functional completeness), but Waterfall projects had a slight advantage in the quality of the project (functional adequacy).
 In essence, Agile projects deliver a minimum viable product whilst Waterfall projects focus on perfectionism.
 <center>
 <div ><img src="/img/devops-introduction/average_mean_scores.png"/><p>Average Mean Scores</p></div>
 </center>